prxdyu/customer_propensity_modelling/README.md

 This command will start a Docker container based on the customer-propensity-model image, exposing port 5000 on the host machine.
 You can then access the Customer Propensity Model application by visiting http://localhost:5000 in your web browser

+#6.
+CI/CD Pipelines

+The project utilizes GitHub Actions for Continuous Integration (CI) and Continuous Delivery (CD) pipelines to automate the testing, building, and deployment processes.

+### Continuous Integration (CI)

+The CI pipeline ensures the correctness and reliability of the Customer Propensity Model application by running automated tests using pytest.
+These tests validate the functionality of key endpoints in the Flask application.
+The test.py file is responsible for running the tests to ensure the proper running of flask application

+#### Test Workflow

+- **Workflow Name**: Containerizing the Image and deploying it to EC2
+- **Trigger**: Automatically triggered upon pushing changes to the `main` branch.
+- **Jobs**:
+  - **Job 1**: Runs tests with pytest.
+  - **Job 2**: Deploys the Docker image to Amazon EC2 instance.

+### Continuous Delivery (CD)

+The CD pipeline automates the deployment of the Docker image containing the Flask application to an Amazon EC2 instance.

+#### Workflow Steps

+1. **Checkout**: Checks out the code from the repository.
+2. **Install Python 3**: Sets up the Python environment for testing.
+3. **Install Dependencies**: Installs project dependencies listed in `requirements_dev.txt`.
+4. **Run tests with pytest**: Executes automated tests using pytest.
+5. **Print AWS Secrets**: Prints AWS access keys for authentication.
+6. **Configure AWS Credentials**: Configures AWS credentials for accessing services.
+7. **Login to Amazon ECR**: Logs in to Amazon Elastic Container Registry (ECR) for container image storage.
+8. **Build, tag, push image to Amazon ECR**: Builds the Docker image, tags it, and pushes it to Amazon ECR.
+9. **Deploy docker image from ECR to EC2 instance**: Deploys the Docker image from ECR to an EC2 instance, running the Flask application.

+These CI/CD pipelines ensure the application is thoroughly tested and efficiently deployed to the production environment, enhancing development productivity and maintaining application quality.